hapax/hapax.github.io/assets/teaching.md

 At first, hikes would be along well-marked trails, but with time, they could learn to camp in the wilderness, explore uncharted wastes and conquer summits.

+But that's how they'd been doing things forever, so that's the way things were.

+That's what *hiking* (as opposed to *walking*) should be about.